What Is Firmographic Data?

 SOC 2 Type II certification

-Firmographic platforms use different pricing models that impact total cost.
-Seat-based pricing charges per user while credit-based models charge per contact.
-Understand how your usage patterns align with each model.
+Firmographic platforms use different pricing models that affect total cost in ways that are not always obvious upfront.
+Seat-based pricing charges per user regardless of usage volume, while credit-based models charge per contact export or enrichment call.
+Understanding how your actual usage patterns align with each model prevents budget surprises after contract signing.

 Key considerations:

-Firmographic data works best when combined with other B2B data types.
-Understanding how these complement each other helps you build precise targeting strategies.
+Firmographic data works best when layered with other B2B data types.
+Understanding how these categories complement each other helps you build targeting strategies that reflect both fit and timing.

 Data Type | What It Describes | Example Attributes | Primary Use |